-You can do few tasks on your task list quickly.
+You can do a few tasks on your task list quickly.
 They take less than a minute or two.
 And there’s no dependency on anyone else.
 Go ahead and do these to trim down your to-do list.

 A few other tasks can be done by your subordinates or team members.
 They have the skills and the necessary information to complete the work.
 Delegate this work to trim down your task list further.

 You’ll also find some tasks that you don’t need to do anymore.
 They have been on your task list forever.
-Or, compared to the effort involved, they provide very little value.
+Or, compared to the estimated effort involved, they provide very little value.
 Delete these from your list.